800.704.0986 comodo secure

 Other Ingredients: Polysorbate

-Liquid Curcumin - Frequently Asked Questions
+Nanofy Liquid Curcumin - Frequently Asked Questions

-What Does Liquid Curcumin taste like?
+What Does Our Liquid Curcumin taste like?

 It tastes like an herbal tea without sweetener.
 The more water you dilute it in, the less the "herbal-tea" taste.
 And, you can easily add it to juice or a other liquid and then you may not notice the herbal taste at all.